NeddyAP/manajemen-magang/memory-bank/techContext.md

 ## Testing Strategy

-- **Framework:** Pest PHP (`phpunit.xml` configuration).
+- **Backend Framework:** Pest PHP (`phpunit.xml` configuration).
-- **Environment:** Configured to use SQLite with the `:memory:` database for tests (`phpunit.xml`).
+- **Backend Environment:** Configured to use SQLite with the `:memory:` database for tests (`phpunit.xml`).
 This ensures tests run quickly and in isolation without affecting the development database.
-- **Primary Type:** Feature Tests (`tests/Feature/`).
+- **Backend Primary Type:** Feature Tests (`tests/Feature/`).
 These simulate user interactions via HTTP requests and assert responses, database state, and Inertia props.
-- **Setup:** The `RefreshDatabase` trait is used in test classes to manage database state between tests.
+- **Backend Setup:** The `RefreshDatabase` trait is used in test classes to manage database state between tests.
 Factories (`database/factories/`) are used to create test data.
-- **Coverage:** Aiming for high coverage of critical paths, especially Authentication, Authorization, and core CRUD operations.
+- **Backend Coverage:** Aiming for high coverage of critical paths, especially Authentication, Authorization, and core CRUD operations.
 Run `php artisan test --coverage` to generate a report.
-- **Frontend Testing:** Currently not implemented.
-Potential future addition using tools like Vitest or React Testing Library.
+- **Frontend Testing:** Planned to use Vitest and React Testing Library.
+Test directories exist (`resources/js/tests/`) but are currently empty.
+Implementation is a high priority task.

 ## Security Considerations